sds/slim-lint/README.md

 `enabled`     | If `false`, this linter will never be run.
 This takes precedence over any other option.
 `include`     | List of files or glob patterns to scope this linter to.
 This narrows down any files specified via the command line.
 `exclude`     | List of files or glob patterns to exclude from this linter.
 This excludes any files specified via the command line or already filtered via the `include` option.

+### Global File Exclusion

+The `exclude` global configuration option allows you to specify a list of files or glob patterns to exclude from all linters.
+This is useful for ignoring third-party code that you don't maintain or care to lint.
+You can specify a single string or a list of strings for this option.

 ### Skipping Frontmatter